 Most fire deaths happen in homes as a result of people breathing smoke and toxic fumes while they are asleep.
 Smoke alarms are an effective early warning device that can awaken sleeping occupants and help provide time to safely exit the building.

-Smoke alarms are mandatory in all dwellings (homes and sleeping rooms).
-Under the British Columbia Fire Code, all homes - and all sleeping rooms within boarding and lodging houses, hotels and recreational cabins, are required to be protected by smoke alarms.
+Smoke alarms are mandatory in all dwellings under the British Columbia Fire Code.
+All homes, sleeping rooms within boarding and lodging houses, hotels, and recreational cabins are required to be protected by smoke alarms.

-Dwelling units constructed before the British Columbia Building Code required smoke alarms in 1979 are also required to have a smoke alarm.
+Dwellings constructed before the B.C.
+Building Code required smoke alarms in 1979 are also required to have a smoke alarm.
 Smoke alarms are permitted to be battery operated in a dwelling unit constructed before the March 31, 1979 British Columbia Building Code inception date or in a building which is not supplied with electrical power.

 Dwelling units constructed after the 1979 building code changes require the smoke alarms to be permanently wired to the home’s electrical system and interconnected.

 While carbon monoxide alarms are not mandatory in B.C., it is recommended that alarms be installed if a home has a fuel-burning appliance, fireplace or attached garage.
 For more information visit Carbon Monoxide Awareness page.

 All smoke alarms should be replaced after ten years to take advantage of current technology and to reduce the chances of failure due to product deterioration.
 When smoke alarms are being replaced the installation must not reduce the level of protection.
 In other words existing electronically interconnected smoke alarms should be replaced with similar type smoke alarms that provide the same or higher level of protection.
 If additional smoke alarms are being added in the home they may be battery operated.
 Always check local government bylaws for any further installation requirements.